rootsandberries/irm-r-and-litsearchr/01-introduction-to-rstudio.md

 ~~~
 {: .language-r}

+Code that you type directly in the console will not be saved, though it is available in the History Pane.

+If you're working in RStudio Cloud you'll use the Console pane at first.
+If you're working in RStudio you'll use the Script pane first.

+## Script Pane (top left)
+This is sort of like a text editor, or a place to write and save code.
+You then tell RStudio to run the line of code, or multiple lines of code, and you can see it appear in the console as it is running.
+Then save the script as a .R file for future use, or to share with others.

+To execute code in RStudio and RStudio Cloud you use Ctrl+Enter (Cmd+Enter on a Mac).
+In RStudio, to create a new .R script file, use File > New File > R Script, and to open a script, use File > Open, or Recent Files to see files you’ve worked with recently.
+Save the R script by going to File > Save.
+In RStudio Cloud, type in `file.create("my_first_script.R")` in the console pane and hit Enter.
+The new file will appear in your Navigation pane.
+Click on it to open it up in your Script pane.

 Once you understand the command line, you can easily do anything in R that you would do with a calculator.
 In its simplest form, R can be used as an interactive calculator.